SujalYadavC2/learning-cpp/Basics/README.md

 Initialization comes after you declare a variable, it allocates memory to the variable (int num = 5;).
 It is also call defination.

+Assignment is when you change value of a variable after it declared.<br>
+int num;
+num = 2;

 - you need to declare variables before you use them.
 - always put ";" at the end of an expression.
 - "std::" use because those name are found in standard-library namespace.
 We can use "using namespace std" after #include statement to avoid writting std::, but if we are using multiple namspaces then it